 When selecting a service provider, it’s important to understand the differences between polyurethane concrete raising and mudjacking.
-Some contractors marketing tactics contain misleading or incorrect information.
+Some mudjacking contractors employ marketing tactics that include misleading or incorrect information in a dishonest attempt to secure your business.
 Know the FACTS before selecting a contractor.

 In our 5-part video series “Polyurethane Concrete Raising VS Mudjacking” we review important facts comparing these two methods: